supernnova/SuperNNova/docs/data/index.rst

 We first compute the data splits:

-- By default the HEAD FITS files are analyzed to compute 80/10/10 train/test/val splits.
+- By default the HEAD FITS/csv files are analyzed to compute 80/10/10 train/test/val splits.
 - You can change if the database contains 99.5/0.5/0.5 train/test/val splits using ``--data_training`` command.
 - You can change if the database contains 0/0/100 train/test/val splits using ``--data_testing`` command.
 Beware, this option has other consequences.
 - The splits are different for the salt/photometry datasets